 System 7.0 is different from System 6.0.7 in many ways.
 Most of the cosmetic changes are in the Finder.
 Icons that now sport a 3D appearance represent the frivolous; "tree structure" directories of files represent the useful.
 System 7.0 also makes copying files with the Finder easier, and simplifies the process of moving among file folders.
-The changes to the Finder itself repair some minor annoyances in the earlier Finder, such as the user's to any menu or other part of the screen and you'll see a "Help" balloon.
+The changes to the Finder itself repair some minor annoyances in the earlier to any menu or other part of the screen and you'll see a "Help" balloon.
 Developers will have to add this feature to existing applications.